Mungo Outback Journey

 Depart Melbourne airport in the morning on a short flight (flight by others) to Mildura on the edge of the Outback.
 Upon arrival you will meet your Echidna Walkabout Wildlife Guide and begin your private Outback journey.

-We have lunch then drop your gear at your accommodation located overlooking Thegoa Lagoon, a major billabong of the Murray River and home to many birds.
+We have lunch then drop your luggage at your accommodation located overlooking Thegoa Lagoon, a major billabong of the Murray River and home to many birds.

-At the end of the day we head back to your accommodation to prepare for tomorrow’s journey to Mungo National Park then on to dinner in the town of Wentworth.
+At the end of the day we head back to your accommodation to prepare for tomorrow’s journey to Hattah Kulkyne and Mungo National Parks then on to dinner in the town of Wentworth.
 O/n Two Rivers Motel (L,D included).

-After breakfast we head out to the Willandra Lakes World Heritage Area along straight dirt roads deep into the desert.
-Upon our arrival at Lake Mungo we begin a wildlife journey of walks and drives that allow us to investigate the wildlife of this place including an amazing variety of desert birds, two species of kangaroos, emus and unusual vegetation.
+After lunch beside the lake system we head north to Lake Mungo in the Willandra Lakes World Heritage Area along straight dirt roads deep into the desert.
+Upon arrival – in the late afternoon – we check into Mungo Lodge then begin a 2 day wildlife journey of walks and drives that allow us to investigate the wildlife of this remarkable place including an amazing variety of desert birds, two species of kangaroos, emus and a remarkable variety of desert vegetation.

-During the day you will meet your experienced Aboriginal Guide who will interpret the culture of this region.
+We return to the Lodge for a relaxing brunch before meeting our Aboriginal Guide who will interpret the culture of this region.
 We drive across the dry bed of Lake Mungo to lunettes (wind-curved sand dunes) to begin a “story line” through 50,000 years of Aboriginal History beginning at the lake bed and rising high into the eroded dunes.

 You will learn about the people who lived at this place, see evidence of their camp sites, view the remains of their cooking fires and, depending on the movement of the sand and soil, you may even help with the discovery of new sites!